morgancmartin/helm/README.md

 </div>

 Helm is an open-source LLM (Large Language Model) feature-based steering application inspired by [Goodfire](https://goodfire.ai/).
-The project leverages SAE (Spare Autoencoder) feature clamping to steer and modulate the outputs of LLM responses, offering a unique and powerful way to control and direct AI-generated content.
+The project leverages SAE (Sparse Autoencoder) feature clamping to steer and modulate the outputs of LLM responses, offering a unique and powerful way to control and direct AI-generated content.

 ## Table of Contents